map-bgp/browserbook/README.md

 Alternatively, you can navigate to the application by requesting the following content hash from IPFS:
 Once at the application, navigate to the "How it Works" page for an overview on how to use the system.

-**Note**: You will need to have metamask installed in order to access the application.
+**Note**: You will need to have Metamask installed in order to access the application.

 Alternatively, you can build the application locally.